 Want to explore the sights and sounds of Galle Face Green during your holiday to Sri Lanka?
-All you have to do is select the classic or wildlife base itinerary and then click on Colombo.
+Start with our Cultural Highlights plus Heritage base itinerary.
 You can then choose from a variety of other must-see attractions to create the perfect tailor-made trip.
-Visit our itinerary builder now to get started.
+Visit the itinerary builder now to get started.

 You can’t miss it.
 Located in the heart of the city between Galle Road and the Indian Ocean, Galle Face Green stretches along the coastline for half a kilometre.
 The promenade can easily be reached by tuk tuk, bus or train from various points in the city.
 Due to the crowds, the best way to explore the park is on foot.

 The park is free to enter and can be visited at any time of day.
 The promenade really comes alive in the evenings and at weekends, but this is also when it’s busiest.
 If you’re feeling romantic (or looking for some great photo-ops), take a walk along the seafront just before the sun dips below the horizon.